hcp4715/dockerHDDM_Guide/README.md

-# A hitchhiker's guide to sequential sampling models
+# Ten Simple Steps for Principled Bayesian Hierarchical Drift-Diffusion Modelling with HDDM

-## What is sequential sampling?
+## What is HDDM?
-Sequential sampling is ....
+A python package for hierachical drift-diffusion models.

 This docker image included XX major toolbox for sequential sampling modeling, including:
 * HDDM is a python package for hierarchical drift diffusion modelling, see [here](http://ski.clps.brown.edu/hddm_docs/index.html) for more.